radeonxray/DB8-ReplicationAndTransactions/README.md

 The reason we are creating a new user and not just stick with the 'root' user provided with mysql, is because we want to be able to remotely connect to the slave (hence why the '[username]'@'%' and not '[username]'@'localhost') through a program like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/), and you don't want to expose the 'root' user to remote access in that way.

-Furthermore, one could agrue about giving the mysql user privileges to basically "everything" in the slave, but that discussion is for another day (:
+Furthermore, one could argue about giving the mysql user privileges to basically "everything" in the slave, but that discussion is for another day (:

 ----------------